pieter-degroote/UltimateKEYS-testing/README.md

 See the folder **`azerty-test`** for an experimental edition featuring an AZERTY version of the keyboard layout.

+## Belgian AZERTY (variants) :

+Belgian AZERTY layouts in AHK (overlay scripts for US QWERTY).
+These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey.

 ## Important - Security Warning :

 **=&gt; Win/Linux : &nbsp;Only use "BASIC LATIN" characters (codes 32 to 126) for the Windows, Microsoft Live and Linux passwords !**